Joelynn94/food-craving-search/Projectinstructions.md

 * Concept: What is your user story?
 What was your motivation for development?

 * Process: What were the technologies used?
 How were tasks and roles broken down and assigned?
 What challenges did you encounter?
 What were your successes?
+Us restuarnt menus API from Rapid API
+Google place API
+get the lat and long save variables then curried the info into calling a function into a function

 * Demo: Show your stuff!

-* Directions for Future Development
+* Directions for Future Development adding distance to pin point further further filtering the food results clickable images to seach the food instead of just being suggestions cycle through each search result

 * Links to the deployed application and the GitHub repository